 Good reception from start to finish.
 The signal becomes weak towards the end as the satellite moves behind the building that can be seen on this photo.

 Note that the time on the spectrogram is the time when I replayed the IQ recording to generate the spectrogram.
-The date and time of the recording is available in the this Flickr album together with more screenshots.
+The date and time of the recording are available in the this Flickr album together with more screenshots.

 The decoded APT image is included below.
 It was after sunset, so the image only contains IR channels.